ladybug-tools/spider/gbxml-viewer/r14/gv-set-settings/README.md

 	* Toggle display of axes, grid and ground
 	* Grid and ground located a bottom of exterior walls by default / location is adjustable
 * Control the behavior of the scene
-	* Toggle scene rotation
+	* Toggle scene rotation (not in current release)
 	* Toggle perspective and orthographic views
-* Set exploded 3D views
+* Set and reset exploded 3D views
 	* As a whole
 	* By the storey
 * Set section views along X, Y and Z axes